reyemDarnok/active-learning/README.md

 ### scan.py

-[scan.py](focusStepsPelmo%2Fpelmo%2Fscan.py) is intended to cover parameter matrixes and takes as input a template input and which range it should use for different parameters.
+[scan.py](focusStepsPelmo%2Fpelmo%2Fscan.py) is intended to cover parameter matrices and takes as input a template input and which range it should use for different parameters.
 Each part of this matrix can then either be simply written out or directly be calculated on the local machine or the BHPC.